Personal injury trust bank account use

 When the trust is finalised, the trustees set up a separate joint bank account to hold the funds.
 That account must hold only compensation from the personal injury action and any income received on that money.

 The first account for the trust should be a current account.
 You can then set up other accounts and investments, but these must be held by the trust, not by you.

 The trust bank account ought to have the same name as the trust.
 It will be “The (YOUR FULL NAME) Personal Injury Trust 2022.”
 Benefit agencies sometimes ask if trust money is held separately, so what better answer than a bank statement showing the name of the trust.

 Trustees should agree to a financial transaction, so the starting point is all should sign for each financial transaction.
 If this makes management of the account inconvenient, the trustees can agree to reduce the requirement to two trustees.

-Do not be tempted to allow transactions based on your signature alone.
-If you have direct access to the trust fund, which includes the use of debit cards and internet banking, the trust will not be accepted by benefit agencies.
+As the compensated person, you must not be tempted to allow transactions based on your signature alone.
+If you have direct access to the trust fund, which includes the use of debit cards and personal internet banking, the trust will not be accepted by benefit agencies.

 At the moment, the most consistently helpful banks are Barclays , Metro Bank (£25,000 minimum initial deposit) and Cater Allen.
 Other banks can open an account for a trust, but I cannot say any are consistently helpful.

 Use of trust fund